BrighterCommand/Docs/contents/HowConfiguringTheCommandProcessorWorks.md

 ## Policy Registry

 If you intend to use a [Polly](https://github.com/App-vNext/Polly) Policy to support [Retry and Circuit-Breaker](PolicyRetryAndCircuitBreaker.html) then you will need to register the Policies in the **Policy Registry**.

+This is just the Polly **PolicyRegistry**.

-Registration requires a string as a key, that you will use in your \[UsePolicy\] attribute to choose the policy.
-We provide two keys:
+Registration requires a string as a key, that you will use in your [UsePolicy] attribute to choose the policy.

-CommandProcessor.RETRYPOLICY and CommandProcessor.CIRCUITBREAKER.
+The two keys: CommandProcessor.RETRYPOLICY and CommandProcessor.CIRCUITBREAKER are used within Brighter to control our response to broker issues.
+You can override them if you wish to change our behavior from the default.

+You can also use them for a generic retry policy, though we recommend building retry policies that handle the kind of exceptions that will be thrown from your handlers.

+In this example, we set up a policy.
+To make it easy to reference the string, instead of adding it everywhere, we use a global readonly reference, not shown here.

 ``` csharp
 var retryPolicy =